hhorigian/hubitat_MolSmart_GW3_IR/AC/Idoor/README.md

 - Porta IR que vai ser utilizada para comandar o equipamento infravermelho.
 (Porta 1 = Blaster)
 - CID (passo 2)

+Para usar no controle remoto do IR do GW3 para iDoor para TV e Som no dashboard, adicionar botões.
+Aqui a referencia dos Botões para adicionar no Dashboard

+To use the GW3 IR remote control for iDoor for TV and Sound on the dashboard, add buttons.
+Here is the reference for Buttons to add to the Dashboard

 4- Adicionar o device no dashboard.
 Comandar ele com botões: